USS Mispillion: Operational history, 1967–1994

 In April 1967 Mispillion got underway for her first Western Pacific deployment since 1964.
 Arriving at Subic Bay, Philippine Islands, on 22 April 1967, she began a seven-month cruise refueling aircraft carriers and gunfire support ships of the Seventh Fleet operating in the Vietnam area during the Vietnam War.
 Servicing in particular the ships of Yankee Station, she transferred over 71 e6USgal of fuel before returning to Long Beach on 30 November 1967.
 Cruising United States West Coast and Hawaiian waters for the next five months, she conducted coastal operations and exercises in preparation for departing on 11 May 1968 to serve with the Seventh Fleet through the remainder of 1968.
+From February 1968 to December 1972, she was in the West Pacific Ocean near Viet Nam.
+In April 1973, she was moved to the Indian Ocean crossing the equator on 4th April.
+From October 1973 to January 1974, she was in the South China Sea and in the Bandar Abbas Iran for a brief period in February 1974.
+She was moved back to the Indian Ocean in the same month.